pangeo-data/climpred/CONTRIBUTING.md

     will only run the `time_bootstrap_perfect_model` benchmark of class `Compute` defined in `benchmarks_perfect_model.py`.

 10. Create a new changelog entry in `CHANGELOG.rst`.
-The entry should be entered as:
+The entry should be entered as

     ```shell
     <description> (``:pr:`#<pull request number>```) ```<author's names>`_``